Academic Catalog 2024-2025

 Operational costs are sometimes affected by factors over which PLNU has no control.
 Therefore, the charges and financial-aid policies quoted in this catalog are subject to change without notice.
 (Note: Students should also see the information on withdrawal under the section entitled Academic and General Policies in this catalog.)

 Students who have taken out student loans to pay for any portion of their education are required to complete federal Exit Counseling when graduating, withdrawing, or dropping below half-time enrollment from the university.
-Online Exit Counseling for Direct Loans or TEACH grants can be completed at https://studentaid.gov or in-person through the GPS Student Financial Services office.
+Online Exit Counseling for Direct Loans or TEACH grants can be completed at https://studentaid.gov or in-person through the GPS One-Stop Student Financial Services office.
 Online Exit Counseling for Perkins and Nursing loans can be completed at https://borrower.ecsi.net/.
 Failure to complete Exit Counseling may cause a hold to be placed on transcript and diploma release.

 1